 Cascades is inland Estero, east of US-41 — outside the heaviest-impact zones of all three storms.
 The hardest-hit areas of the Village of Estero in 2022’s Hurricane Ian were west of US-41, particularly along West Broadway and in older mobile-home parks and properties near the Estero River and Estero Bay.
 Most inland-east-of-41 communities like Cascades experienced cosmetic-to-moderate exterior damage — torn lanai screens, damaged lanai cage framing, missing roof shingles, landscaping damage — rather than structural flooding or surge inundation.
 Each individual home’s repair history and current insurance posture varies and should be verified at offer time.

 Homes were built in three model series — Dynasty, Majestic, and Phoenician — across roughly 12 distinct floor plans.
 Documented models include Anastasia (1,525 sq ft, 2–3 bed), Carrington (1,600 sq ft, 2–3 bed), Aruba (2 bed + den + private pool), St. Kitts, West Indies (2 bed + den + lake view), Montego, Ventana (the largest model, 2,500+ sq ft, 3 bed/2.5 bath), and Las Palmas (3 bed + den).
-Square footage ranges from approximately 1,500 to 2,600 sq ft.
+Living area on recent sales ran from roughly 1,509 to 2,556 sq ft (average 1,842).
 All originals were built with attached 2-car garages and Levitt-era alarm systems standard.

 The community is on the east side of US-41 (Tamiami Trail) in Estero, Florida, just off Estero Parkway.
 Drive times: 5–10 minutes to Miromar Outlets and Gulf Coast Town Center, 10 minutes to Coconut Point, 10 minutes to FGCU and Hertz Arena, 15–20 minutes to RSW International Airport, 20–30 minutes to Bonita Beach / Fort Myers Beach / Lovers Key State Park, 25 minutes to Naples, and roughly 30 minutes to downtown Fort Myers.
 The Domain Realty office at 24031 S. Tamiami Trail, Suite 101, Bonita Springs, is about 10 minutes south.